Orthopedic Residency Program

 Designed to train physical therapists in advanced orthopedic clinical care.

 The most comprehensive and intensive clinical education program that Therapeutic Associates (TAI) offers is our Orthopedic Residency Program.
-Its mission is to provide high quality learning experiences to facilitate the development of orthopedic clinical excellence.
+Our mission is to deliver a high quality and sustainable Orthopedic Residency Program that facilitates the development of advanced learner providers with superior orthopedic clinical management skills.
+In service to society, individual consumers, and self, our Residents will experience professional fulfillment and will further distinguish our profession and our company.
 Our goal is to create practitioners who become Board Certified in Orthopedics and who obtain specialty certification in Manual Therapy (NAIOMT CMPT) to better serve our patients.
 Residents broadly gain orthopedic and manual therapy skills and may specifically focus on an area of clinical interest that directs projects and other work.
 To date, 91% of our Residency graduates have become Board Certified in Orthopedics.
 The program is ideal for new grads or therapists earlier in their careers, but it is open to any TAI therapist at any point in their career.
 The structure of this program is best suited for the self-directed learner – i.e. Residents are provided with significant support but remain individually responsible for scheduling and attending courses and office hours, completing project work, studying for examinations, tracking patient numbers, etc. Therapeutic Associates, Inc. is accredited by the American Physical Therapy Association as a post-professional clinical Residency program for physical therapists in Orthopedics.

 What makes our program unique: